 - Antibiotics in the form of pills, liquids, or a long-lasting injection in the office

-- Topical antibiotics.
-If using a topical treatment, caution must be taken to ensure the cat cannot groom it off and ingest it
+- Topical antibiotics, and if so caution must be taken to ensure the cat cannot groom it off and ingest it

 - Corticosteroid injection or tablets to calm inflammation